anoopreddyyeddula/anoopreddyyeddula/README.md

 * *XGBoost*
 * *Long Short-Term Memory (LSTM)*

-🔭 Furthermore, below are some of the tools used during my experience for __Generative AI__:
+🔭 Here are some of the __Generative AI__ tools I have experience with:

 * *Langchain*
 * *LangGraph*